hclayton1095/DScapstone/report.md

 Future research could explore nonlinear kernels, ensemble models, or intraday sentiment features, as well as deeper fine-tuned transformer models for improved classification.

 ### 4.2 Concluding Remarks
 The results show that the SVM model captures some relationship between Twitter sentiment and next-day stock movement, but the predictive strength remains moderate.
-Nevertheless, this analysis supports the idea that sentiment can supplement traditional market indicators and offers a foundation for more advanced predictive modeling in the future.
+Nevertheless, this analysis supports the idea that sentiment can supplement traditional market indicators and offers a foundation for more advanced predictive modeling in future analysis.

 ## References